 For almost fifty years Great Lakes Higher Education Corporation has been an active member of the loan servicing game.
-Great Lakes is based in Madison, Wisconsin and collaborates with over 1,000 various lenders.
+Great Lakes is based in Madison, Wisconsin and collaborates with over 1,000 various lenders - including some of the best private student loan lenders.
 In addition, they partner with the Department of Education and schools to service over $51 billion dollars in student loans under the Federal Family Education Loan Program.

 Great Lakes aims to assist borrowers in repaying their student loans successfully.
 Unlike some major companies, Great Lakes does not actually provide the loans.
 However, they provide borrowers with assistance, customer service, payment details, and meeting customers' repayment abilities once loans are in repayment.

 Great Lakes provides a number of resources in their effort to ensure borrower success during the life of the loan.
 They provide updated and accurate information online in an effort to educate people about how to quickly pay off their student loans, how to save money, and additional information on loan repayment options.
 They even have something called a Knowledge Center, which aims to provide outreach to students, graduates, and parents of current or former college students.

 In addition to the vast online resources aimed at helping borrowers understand their loans, Great Lakes offers a number of different options when it comes time to repay loans.

 The company has something called a repayment planner, which can help borrowers determine which repayment program will work best with their unique needs.

 Great Lakes has both a standard and income-driven repayment program.
 In addition, certain borrowers may be eligible for a short term suspension of their loan payments, using either a deference or forbearance.